 - a) All amounts due to KPMHA must be entered promptly as an account receivable and maintained in the accounts until collected or forgiven. - b) Amounts due (work performed, goods supplied and services rendered) must be recorded as revenue in the period they occur. - c) Teams have thirty (30) days to pay association invoices.
-If invoices are not paid after thirty (30) days, the Treasurer will provide the team with written notice for outstanding amounts.
-If team accounts remain outstanding for more than sixty (60) days, further action will be determined at the discretion of the Board of Directors. - d) Account receivables may be written off only with Treasurer and President approval. - e) KPMHA Registrar is to produce a list before January 31st to the Treasurer, of any extra team officials on any given team (The Association will pay mutual aid insurance for five (5) properly certified team officials on all teams: a Head Coach, two Assistant Coaches, a HCSP Trainer, and a team manager.
-Excluding
+If invoices are not paid after thirty (30) days, the Treasurer/Finance Director will provide the team with written notice for outstanding amounts.
+If team accounts remain outstanding for more than sixty (60) days, further action will be determined at the discretion of the Board of Directors. - d) Account receivables may be written off only with Treasurer/Finance Director and President approval.

-Initiation and Novice teams which are allowed to have up to five (5) properly trained coaches, a HCSP trainer and a team manager.
+e) KPMHA Registrar Director is to produce a list, before January 31st, to the VP-Admin and Finance Director of any extra team officials on any given team.
+The Association will pay mutual aid insurance for five (5) properly certified team officials on all teams: a head coach, two assistant coaches, a team safety, and a team manager.
+The exception is Initiation and Novice teams which are allowed to have up to five (5) properly trained coaches, a team safety and a team manager.
 Teams can add additional certified team officials for a fee of \$50 per person.